The difference between On-Grid and Off-Grid Solar

 Advantages:

-generate enough power that can be stored and used at night or when the power
+They generate enough power that can be stored and used at night or when the power grid is down.

 Disadvantage: